ITHelpDec/CPP-High-Performance/Chapter 14 - Parallel Algorithms/README.md

 #
 ### Applying divide and conquer to `std::count_if`
-A similar logarithmic pattern here with `std::count_if`, this time named `par::count_if` – I'll have to construct a benchmark of how both compare in terms of performance.
+A similar logarithmic pattern here with `std::count_if`, this time named `par::count_if` (thought it might be cleaner to give the parallel functions their own namepsace with a similar function name instead of a longer function name) – I'll have to construct a benchmark of how both compare in terms of performance.

 The chunk-calculating helper function is a nice abstraction, allowing you to either specify the chunk size manually or allow the hardware to decide.